 All leaders have a responsibility to support the planning content and delivery of worship in our academy.
-Form tutors are responsible for making sure a time of Collective Worship is celebrated in form when there is not a house Act of Worship; teachers are to ensure the prayer at the end of the day is celebrated.
+Form tutors are responsible for making sure a time of Collective Worship is celebrated in form when there is not a year group Celebration of the Word; teachers are to ensure the prayer at the end of the day is celebrated.
 All staff members will be supported by the leadership team, the Chaplain and the RE department in ensuring that the experiences are appropriate to the mission of our academy.
 All staff and students are encouraged to pray together before meetings.